 Really, the etiologies are endless, so all chronic stalled wounds can potentially benefit from adjunctive therapy, such as topical oxygen.
 We know that when tissues become wounded, the need for oxygen increases.
 Oxygen is so important for many different processes for wound healing.
 Oxygen helps with the oxidative killing of bacteria.
 It decreases contamination levels in the wounds.
 It helps with angiogenesis.
 Oxygen is super important for collagen formation.
 So, we know that collagen is a building block of our tissues and without adequate oxygen, collagen can't form.
 It also helps to up-regulate many growth factors, and those are extremely important to help to optimize the potential for wound healing.
 Oxygen plays a really broad role and an important role in wound healing.
 Any chronic stalled wound could benefit from increased oxygenation.

 I think it can be used in really all settings.
 I think across the continuum of care.
 Personally, I've used it in the outpatient setting.
 I've also used it in home care and telemedicine based.
 But, I think it could have a role inpatient and skilled nursing and LTACHs.
 I don't know how much it's being utilized in those areas, but I think the potential is there.
-I'll be curious to see what the future holds for this technology
+I'll be curious to see what the future holds for this technology.

-The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.
+The views and opinions expressed in this content are solely those of the contributor, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.